nextflow-io/patterns/feedback-loop/README.md

 ## Problem

-Iterate the execution of one or more processes until  a condition is reached.
+You need to repeat the execution of one or more tasks, using the output as the input for a new iteration, until a certain condition is reached.

 ## Solution

-Use the output of the process to iterate over as the input of the same or an upstream process.
+Use the output of the last process in the iteration loop as the input for the first process.

-To do so, explicitly create the output channel using [Channel.create](https://www.nextflow.io/docs/latest/channel.html#create) function.
+To do so, explicitly create the output channel using [Channel.create](https://www.nextflow.io/docs/latest/channel.html#create) method.

-Then define the process input as a mix of of the initial input and the process output to which is applied an [until]() operator defining the termination condition.
+Then define the process input as a [mix](https://www.nextflow.io/docs/latest/operator.html#mix) of the initial input and the process output to which is applied the [until](https://www.nextflow.io/docs/latest/operator.html#until) operator which defines the termination condition.

 ## Code